- Alexandria Ocasio-Cortez accomplishments

 After swearing in as a member of the 116th Congress, AOC became the natural spokeswoman for addressing the middle-income group’s issues.
 Wearing a striking red lip color, the confident and youngest Hispanic congress member became the second most talked-about U.S. politician after President within a short time.
 She challenged the status quo and advocated Medicare for All, turion-free public college, Green New Deal, and U.S. Immigration and Customs enforcement termination.

 Alexandria Ocasio-Cortez accomplishments

-From improving our federal criminal justice system to advocating for women’s rights, she has been a grand champion for social change.
-This blog post will go over her four major accomplishments in her first year as a representative in Congress.
+She has been a grand champion for social change, improving our federal criminal justice system, to advocating for women’s rights.
+This blog post will go over her four significant accomplishments in her first year as a representative in Congress.

 - She was appointed to serve on the House Financial Services Committee and is working hard on financial reform legislation that would break up too big to fail banks and close loopholes that allow companies like Amazon to avoid paying taxes

 - She introduced legislation called H.R.
 2950 which would cap interest rates and fees charged by payday lenders at 36% annually

 Her accomplishments as a politician are impressive enough, but her work as an activist is just as significant.

 She has introduced legislation to combat climate change and take on Wall Street with progressive tax reform.